-7. As for the nature of work, the majority of agency workers were involved in providing general office and technical support, and delivering customer services.

-8. Our brief analysis on the 831 agency workers used by B/Ds as at 30 September 2017 is set out below -

-(a) Meeting urgent or unforeseen service needs or unexpected surge in service demands
+- 7. As for the nature of work, the majority of agency workers were involved in providing general office and technical support, and delivering customer services. - 8.
+Our brief analysis on the 1 025 agency workers used by B/Ds as at 30 September 2018 is set out below - (a) Meeting urgent or unforeseen operational and service needs or unexpected surge in operational and service demands

-The majority of the agency workers (71%) were used for this purpose, such as agency workers used by the Education Bureau for supporting the Pre-Secondary One Hong Kong Attainment Test 2017 and the handling of applications for the 2018/19 Registration Certificate for Kindergarten Admission.
-Another example was the use of agency workers by the Working Family and Student Financial Assistance Agency for coping with the workload during the application peaks of its various student financial assistance schemes.
+The majority of the agency workers (72%) were used for this purpose, such as the provision of clerical support for the upsurge in short-term workload related to the civil service recruitment, and the use of agency workers by the Working Family and Student Financial Assistance Agency for coping with the workload during the application peaks of its various student financial assistance schemes.